semaphoreci/docs/docs/reference/semaphore-changelog.md

 - PHP 7.3.21 -> 7.3.22
 - PHP 7.4.9 -> 7.4.10

-To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).
+To learn more about this image, check our [Ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of September 7, 2020
 **(Improved) New UI improvements and fixes**
 **(New)** Timestamps - in job logs you can now enable timestamps for command output lines.
 **(Improved)** On the workflow page, it is now clearly specified if the pipeline was stopped by branch deletion.
-**(Fixed)** Automated scrolling to the selected pipeline was removed in the workflow page.
+**(Fixed)** Automated scrolling to the selected pipeline was removed from the workflow page.
 **(Fixed)** Fixed the issue where the `exit_code` of the last executed command in the job log was missing.
 **(Fixed)** Fixed several performance and stability issues that were causing 500s on multiple pages.